ch007m/r-d/buildpack/README.md

      --builder ${REGISTRY_HOST}/buildpacks-builder-quarkus-jvm
 ```

-If you plan to use a different version of the lifecycle, append then the following parameter with the image:
+If you plan to use a different version of the lifecycle, append then the following parameter with the image to be used:
 ```bash
     --lifecycle-image buildpacksio/lifecycle:919b8ad-linux-arm64
 ```
+**WARNING**: Take care that, image will only be used for `analyze/restore/export` and you would need to update the lifecycle in the builder image for it to be used for `detect/build`

 ## 2. Pod running the lifecycle creator